-The producer is more of a managerial job, though great producers have excellent creative sensibilities, and the director is a hired creative, though the great ones are great managers too.
+The producer is more of a managerial job, though great producers have excellent creative sensibilities.
+The director is a hired creative, though the great ones are great managers too.

 A great producer, by definition, knows how to support the director

 Because the producer is the one who assembles, supervises, (and pays!) the crew, they usually have creative control of the project.

 But.
 And this is a big but.
 A great producer knows that if the creative vision becomes a tug-of-war between what they envision and what the director envisions, you end up with a mess.

 A great film is born when a producer goes out of their way to support the work of the director.
 That means consulting and often deferring to the director in terms of who they hire, who they cast, and even how they allocate budget.
 (What should receive priority?)

 The two collaborate with the common goal of creating the best possible film.

 When a producer’s ego gets in the way, or they assert their vision over the director’s, you get a crappy film that is neither a product of their vision or the director’s vision.

 When I’ve been hired to direct films that I didn’t produce, I always negotiated shared creative control.